socketio/socket.io-client-java/README.md

 # Socket.IO-client Java
 [![Build Status](https://travis-ci.org/socketio/socket.io-client-java.png?branch=master)](https://travis-ci.org/socketio/socket.io-client-java)

-This is the Socket.IO v1.x Client Library for Java, which is simply ported from the [JavaScript client](https://github.com/socketio/socket.io-client).
+This is the Socket.IO v1.x and v2.x Client Library for Java, which is simply ported from the [JavaScript client](https://github.com/socketio/socket.io-client).

 See also: